17

 • 1

 • You say you have taken Layover from US TV.
 I think this may be the cause of some of the confusion.
 It is my understanding that the US (unlike every (?) other country) has no official concept of "in transit" foreign passengers.
 Officially your destination is considered to be America even if you never leave the airport; and have to go through immigration (and customs (?)) even if this is going to be all you see of the States.
-May 17, 2012 at 5:35
+Commented May 17, 2012 at 5:35

 • 1

 FYI, For crew members, Layover is used when crew member will leave the plane and stay a night or so in a foreign city for rest.
 The time crew members spend in airports or between connection flights is called (Ground Time).
-May 17, 2012 at 18:11
+Commented May 17, 2012 at 18:11

 • Flightfox actually uses both terms in contrasting senses in their "Enter Trip Details" page: 2.
 Will you a consider a 24-72 hour stopover in another city? vs 4.
 Will you consider a layover of 5+ hours to save money?
-Aug 9, 2012 at 19:02
+Commented Aug 9, 2012 at 19:02

 4 Answers 4